projectsveltos/sveltos/docs/use_cases/use_case_flux_integration.md

     targetNamespace: eng
 ```

-Whenever there is a change in the Git repository, Sveltos will leverage the Kustomize SDK to retrieve a list of resources to deploy to any cluster that matches the label selector `env=fv` in the `eng` namespace.
+Whenever there is a change in the Git repository, Sveltos will leverage the Kustomize SDK to retrieve a list of resources to deploy to any cluster matching the label selector `env=fv` in the `eng` namespace.

 **Note:** The GitRepository or Bucket content can also be a template.
 Sveltos will take the content of the files and instantiate them by the use of the data resources in the management cluster.
+For the templates deployment, we will have to ensure the `GitRepository` Kubernetes resource includes the `projectsveltos.io/template: "true"` annotation.

 ## More Resources